robfiras/loco-mujoco/README.md

 **LocoMuJoCo** is an **imitation learning benchmark** specifically targeted towards **locomotion**.
 It encompasses a diverse set of environments, including quadrupeds, bipeds, and musculoskeletal human models, each accompanied by comprehensive datasets, such as real noisy motion capture data, ground truth expert data, and ground truth sub-optimal data, enabling evaluation across a spectrum of difficulty levels.

+**LocoMuJoCo** also allows you to specify your own reward function to use this benchmark for **pure reinforcement learning**!
+Checkout the example below!

 ### Key Advantages
 ✅ Easy to use with [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) or [Mushroom-RL](https://github.com/MushroomRL/mushroom-rl) interface \
 ✅ Many environments including humanoids and quadrupeds \